1. Home »

 4. Promotion

-letter of intent for promotion is written by an employee wishing to express their interest in a higher position within their company.
+letter of intent for promotion is written by an employee to apply for a higher position within their company.
 The letter typically includes the employee’s current role, the position they are interested in, and why they feel they are qualified and ready for a promotion.
 Employees may also wish to include their experience, skills, and achievements, demonstrating their dedication and potential for the new position.

 Contents